 That is why most medical experts promote the use of AED in healthcare settings, especially those institutions that acquire a great number of people such as workplaces, schools, and even the household.
 This may seem optional but considering one in your place can be a game-changer for you and your family because you will never know when exactly a cardiac emergency may occur.
 Several AEDs have received premarket approval for in-home use, like the HeartSine Samaritan PAD and the Phillips HeartStart OnSite Defibrillator.

 Importance of Safe AEDs

 Good Samaritan laws in all 50 states have laws protecting against liability for use of AEDs, and some manufacturers such as Phillips Medical Systems provide limited indemnification for users of their products, meaning they will pay for damages and losses should their product fail.
-Every Manufacturer has their own indemnity policy so be sure to understand the protection offered by the manufacturer of your particular AED model.
-As an employer or employee, you need to have a weekly or monthly visual inspection with a checklist in addition to manufacturer recommended maintenance to ensure AED readiness and take action on any issues immediately.
+Every manufacturer has its own indemnity policy so be sure to understand the protection offered by the manufacturer of your particular AED model.
+As an employer or employee, you need to have a weekly or monthly visual inspection with a checklist in addition to manufacturer-recommended maintenance to ensure AED readiness and take action on any issues immediately.
 Some things to check regularly include:

 - Pad storage and date.
 Defibrillator Pads (electrodes) must be stored at temperatures specified by the manufacturer.
 In the event of a sudden cardiac emergency, device readiness is critical.

 - Battery installation and Audio/Visual notification system function.
-Simple visual inspection should be performed and manufacturer guidelines followed to ensure that device is in proper working order, and supplies such as gloves, razors and gloves should be checked as well.
+A simple visual inspection should be performed, and manufacturer guidelines followed to ensure that the device is in proper working order, and supplies such as gloves, razors and gloves should be checked as well.